dspsandbox/lidarTDC/README.md

 * TCP server: executing *pulseGenCachedServer.py* on Cora-Z7-10 board.
 * TCP client: any PC with network access to the Cora-Z7-10 board.
+* Each communication cycle consists of the following data packets:

 | Data packet| Direction | Length (bytes)| Description |
 |---|---|---|---|